The BJJ Mental Models database

 • Technique Chaining

-A non-stop series of attacks works a lot better than a single attack.
+A series of attacks works better than a single attack by itself.

 • Tipping Points